Applications for eviction

 An application can be made against a disruptive tenant who rents:

 - community housing.

-Applications for eviction are a last resort and a serious undertaking.
-You should only make an application if:
+Applications for eviction are the last resort and a serious undertaking.
+You should only apply if:

-- all other avenues of resolution - eg through community mediation services, have failed
+- all other avenues of resolution have failed - for example through community mediation services

 - you have enough evidence to support your application.

 You must submit all relevant evidence with your application.
 The disruptive tenant has the right to see a copy of all the evidence submitted.
 You can't submit evidence and ask that it isn't given to them.

 - testimony given at a hearing by other people who have witnessed disruptive incidents

 - statutory declarations or affidavits from people who have witnessed disruptive incidents